Hakeemmidan/Jewely/README.md

 - `sass-rails`
   - Sass adapter for rails pipeline
     - All styling in this project was done through Sass
+- `rubocop`
+  - Connected to `husky` on frontend to lint Ruby code on commit

 ### Noticeable Dependencies